esabo/CodingTheory/docs/src/Tutorials/Weight Reduction.md

 [0   0   0   0   0   0   0   0   1   1   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0]
 [0   0   0   0   0   0   0   0   0   1   1   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0]
 ```
 Use the optional arguments `rows = false` or `columns = false` to reduce only the columns or rows, respectively.
 Provide a vector of row or column indices to the optional arguments `row_indices` and `column_indices` to only reduce specific rows or columns, respectively.
 If the optional arguments `row_target` or `column_target` are set, then all rows and columns with weights greater than these values are weight reduced.
 Compressed weight reduction is available by setting `compressed = true`.
-Finally, the optional argument `seed` sets `Random.seed!(seed)`, which allows for reproducable permutations.
+Finally, the optional argument `seed` sets `Random.seed!(seed)`, which allows for reproducible permutations.

 Weight reduction may also be applied to matrices directly without having to construct a code object.
 This may be used to reduce a generator matrix, if desired.
 ```